It’s important that all

 Attempts to tap, slap, or

-jumping up are almost
+jumping up

-happen, depending on your
+behaviors.
+Several things may happen, depending on your

-puppy’s temperament and the severity of
+temperament and the severity of the correction:

 The puppy could become